 A productivity system is only useful if you can access it everywhere you are.
-We've invested a ton of resources into making Todoist available on as many devices and platforms as possible.
-If you haven’t done so I would recommend installing Todoist (or another productivity app) on every device you have:
+We've invested a lot into making Todoist available on as many devices and platforms as possible.
+If you haven’t done so, I would recommend installing Todoist (or another productivity app) on every device you have:

 On your phone — iOS or Android

 As a plugin for Gmail or Outlook (for adding emails as tasks)